bhanug/misframe/content/2016/09/10/raising-the-bar.md

 ```

 WYSIWYG editors also produce inline styling.
 This is really difficult
 to maintain.
-If you decide to change the CSS for the site, you won't be updated
+If you decide to change the CSS for the site, you won't be updating
 several elements that use inline styling, and you're left with inconsistencies.
 Those build up.